Image guide··11 min read

 Most people search for "resize image without losing quality" with one of two tasks in mind:

-Bicubic, Lanczos, and AI upscaling — which algorithm matters
+More: bicubic vs Lanczos vs AI upscaling — which algorithm matters

 Here's the thing nobody mentions: the compression format you save to after resizing usually has a bigger effect on perceived quality than the resize algorithm itself.
 A 2000×1500 photo saved as PNG is almost always ~10× larger than the same image saved as JPEG at 85% quality — and no human eye can tell them apart.